Senior menu for Pahrump, Amargosa Valley and Beatty

 One percent milk available.
 Meals are served at the Beatty Senior Center from 11:30 a.m. to 12:30 p.m., on Monday, Tuesday, Wednesday and Thursday.

-Tuesday – Shepherd’s pie, fresh steamed spinach, apricot bran muffin, banana, colorful salad;
+Tuesday – Baked chicken tenders, French baked potatoes, beets in orange sauce, carrot raisin salad, cracked wheat bread, fruited gelatin salad;

-Wednesday – Pork chop, rice pilaf, steamed broccoli, pears, whole wheat roll, split pea soup;
+Wednesday – Baked stuffed pork chops, baked yams, seasoned peas, garden salad, fruit cocktail;

-Thursday – Spaghetti with meat sauce, baked squash, colorful salad with chick peas, whole wheat bread, strawberry-banana yogurt.
+Thursday – Beef stew, green salad with chick peas, peaches, whole wheat roll, brownie;